Gayle Shipp, PhD, RDN, CLS

 Assistant Professor

 Dr. Gayle Shipp completed her BS and MS in nutritional science at Michigan State University and Wayne State University, respectively.
-Dr. Shipp completed her PhD in Human Nutrition (2020) and became a Registered Dietitian Nutritionist (2021), from MSU.
-She is an alumnus of Robert Wood Johnson Foundation’s Health Policy Research Scholars program.
-She recently completed an NIH funded postdoctoral fellowship funded through Environmental Influences and Child Health Outcomes, ECHO program, 2020-2022.
-Under her supplement, she received training at MSU, focused on perinatal epidemiology and the design of intervention studies.
+Dr. Shipp completed her PhD in Human Nutrition (2020) and became a Registered Dietitian Nutritionist (2021) from MSU.
+She is an alumnus of the Robert Wood Johnson Foundation’s (RWJF) Health Policy Research Scholars program.
+She completed an NIH-funded postdoctoral fellowship (2020-2022) funded through Environmental Influences and Child Health Outcomes, ECHO program, focused on perinatal epidemiology and the design of intervention studies.
 A former WIC counselor, Dr. Shipp is passionate about reducing breastfeeding disparities, especially within the African American community.
-Dr. Shipp served as the chair of the statewide breastfeeding coalition (2019-2022) and continues to serve as a board member with Michigan Breastfeeding Network to support breastfeeding families within Michigan.
+Dr. Shipp served as the chair of the statewide breastfeeding coalition (2019-2022) and continues to serve as a board member with Michigan Breastfeeding Network to support breastfeeding families within Michigan. ¬She received an RWJF, Health Equity Scholars for Action (2024-2026), award to evaluate a community-based maternity care model and engage partners in prenatal and antenatal initiatives supporting families in Flint, Michigan.
+Additionally, she leads a collaborative project focused on understanding the birthing experiences of Black women in Michigan.
+Her research interest with related publications spans diet and nutrition-related health disparities impacting vulnerable populations, food access, food choice in underserved areas, and community nutrition.

 Selected Publications: